 Essex Food is the primary food supplier across the University’s Colchester Campus.
-We have a duty of care to provide our customers with a wealth of knowledge as well as a clear, demonstrable choice of traceable, sustainable, seasonal, local fresh food.
+We have a duty of care to provide our customers with a wealth of knowledge as well as a clear, demonstrable choice of food that is:

 Ethics Food will change the perception of the Essex Food brand by giving our customers the choice to make a significant contribution in the long-term.
 A large group of people making small changes makes a huge difference.

 We have a responsibility and opportunity to have a positive impact on the wellbeing of our customers and the environment.
 Ethics Food demonstrates how we care about our customer’s health and wellbeing, our planet, and customer feedback by educating our customers, providing: